Timo654/de_karaFixer/README.md

-# de_KaraFixer
+# de_karaFixer
-A script to update values in Dragon Engine .kbd karaoke files
+A small script to update size, note count and max score in Dragon Engine .kbd karaoke files.

+# How to use
+Drag the kbd file(s) onto the script/exe.